ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Encapsulation of Requests {#request}

-Clients encapsulate a request `request` using values from a key configuration:
+Clients encapsulate a request, `request`, using values from a key configuration:

 * the key identifier from the configuration, `key_id`, with the corresponding KEM identified by `kem_id`,